 What Is the Average Credit Score by Age Group?

 The average FICO® Score generally varies depending on the age group.
-As of April 2017, the average FICO® Score in each age group increased by four to five points, on average, since last year.
-According to recent FICO® research, in 2018 people over age 60 had the highest average FICO® Score of 747, a five-point increase since the same time last year.
+As of the second quarter of 2019, the average FICO® Score in each age group increased by two points, on average, since last year.
+According to Experian data from the second quarter of 2019, people over age 60 had the highest average FICO® Score of 749, a two-point increase from the same time last year.

 How Are Credit Scores Calculated?